 Discussions 5 %: Each week there will be a discussion board in which you can interact with your classmates about the course content.
-These discussions serve as a way to interact with others over the material and serve as a place for participation and collaboration.
+Here is where we will try to build a sense of community and interact with others over the material and serve as a place for participation and collaboration.

-Final 20 %: The final will be comprehensive.
+Final 15 %: The final will be comprehensive.
 Note that the final will replace the lowest midterm exam score.